-- Foundations of government including but not limited to the historical foundations and philosophical foundations of the American political system, the purpose and role of government, and where government gets its authority - Structures and function of tribal, local, state, national, and international governments including but not limited to constitutional vs. non-constitutional governments, how governments are organized (shared powers vs. parliamentary systems, confederal, federal, and unitary systems), limits and powers of the legislative, judicial, and executive branch, and comparative governments. - Institutions of the national government including but not limited to Congress, the President, the bureaucracy, and federal courts and institutions of the state government including the legislature, the Governor, the state courts, and the bureaucracy - Law-making process including the role of deliberation and compromise. - Media, interest groups, and political parties including but not limited to the how these linkage institutions connect the people to government and shape political and social interests, the role of the free press in the American political system, the origin and role of political parties, the two-party system, the role of third parties in American politics, and the social, political, and economic positions of American political parties in history and the present day. - Elections, voting, and voting behavior including but not limited to political socialization, creation of legislative and congressional districts, opportunities for participation, campaigns, types of elections including primary process and general election process (local, state, and federal), laws governing elections, voter turnout, and barriers to voting - Citizenship including rights, roles, and responsibilities of a citizen and the process for naturalization - American political culture, values, and principles that are basic to American constitutional democracy and the republic such as individual rights, popular sovereignty, common good, patriotism, rule of law, freedom of conscience and expressions, privacy and civil society, justice, representative government, checks and balances, freedom of religion, civilian control of the military, and equality
+- Foundations of government including but not limited to the historical foundations and philosophical foundations of the American political system, the purpose and role of government, and where government gets its authority - Structures and function of tribal, local, state, national, and international governments including but not limited to constitutional vs. non-constitutional governments, how governments are organized (shared powers vs. parliamentary systems, confederal, federal, and unitary systems), limits and powers of the legislative, judicial, and executive branch, and comparative governments - Institutions of the national government including but not limited to Congress, the President and the bureaucracy, federal courts; and institutions of the state government including the legislature, governor and the bureaucracy, and the state courts - Law-making process including the role of deliberation and compromise - Media, interest groups, and political parties including but not limited to the how these linkage institutions connect the people to government and shape political and social interests, the role of the free press in the American political system, the origin and role of political parties, the two-party system, the role of third parties in American politics, and the social, political, and economic positions of American political parties in history and the present day - News Media Literacy including but not limited to roles of media, types of media, and media and consumer biases - Elections, voting, and voting behavior including but not limited to political socialization, creation of legislative and congressional districts, opportunities for participation, campaigns, types of elections including primary process and general election process (local, state, and federal), laws governing elections, voter turnout, and barriers to voting - Citizenship including rights, roles, and responsibilities of a citizen and the process for naturalization - Civil Liberties and Civil Rights including censorship and free speech - American political culture, values, and principles that are basic to American constitutional democracy and the republic such as individual rights, popular sovereignty, common good, patriotism, rule of law, freedom of conscience and expressions, privacy and civil society, justice, representative government, checks and balances, freedom of religion, civilian control of the military, and equality - Public policy including researching current issues or policies at the local, state, or federal level